wagslane/blog/content/posts/leave-scrum-to-rugby.md

 ## Final Note: Agile != Scrum

 I'm generally a fan of agile methodologies and the [Agile Manifesto](https://agilemanifesto.org/).
 I'm not a fan of Scrum.
-In a [later article (that I've now finished)](/posts/kanban-vs-scrum/), I plan to go over my thoughts on what to do in lieu of Scrum while still running an "agile" organization.
+In a [later article (that I've now finished)](/posts/kanban-vs-scrum/), I plan to go over my thoughts on what to do instead of Scrum while still running an "agile" organization.